HMS Suffolk (1903): Construction and service

-Suffolk, named to commemorate the English county, was laid down at Portsmouth Royal Dockyard on 25 March 1901 and launched on 15 January 1903.
+Suffolk, named to commemorate the English county, was laid down at Portsmouth Royal Dockyard on 25 March 1901 and launched on 15 January 1903, when she was named by Lady Stradbroke, wife of George Rous, 3rd Earl of Stradbroke, who was Vice-Admiral of Suffolk (an honorary appointment in the county for which the vessel was named).
 She was completed on 21 May 1904 and was assigned to the 3rd Cruiser Squadron of the Mediterranean Fleet.
 In October 1904 Captain (later First Sea Lord) David Beatty assumed command until he returned home in late 1905.
 The ship returned home in 1907 for a lengthy refit.
 She returned to the Mediterranean in 1909 and was assigned to the 5th Cruiser Squadron.
 She began another refit at Devonport Royal Dockyard in October 1912.
 When it was completed in February 1913, she became the flagship of Rear Admiral Sir Christopher Craddock's 4th Cruiser Squadron on the North America and West Indies Station.

 After the start of the war, Cradock transferred his flag to the faster and more heavily armed Good Hope while Suffolk remained in the Atlantic hunting for German raiders.
-She captured a German merchant ship on 8 August and remained in the Atlantic until August 1917 when she became flagship of the China Station.
-She became a private ship in November 1918 and deployed to Vladivostok to support the Siberian Intervention against the Bolsheviks.
+She captured a German merchant ship on 8 August and remained in the Atlantic, as a private ship until August 1917 when she became flagship of the China Station.
+She again became a private ship in November 1918 and deployed to Vladivostok to support the Siberian Intervention against the Bolsheviks.
 Suffolk returned home in 1919 and became a cadet training ship before she was listed for sale in April 1920.
 The ship was sold for scrap on 1 July and broken up in 1922 in Germany.